cwbaker/forge/docs/getting-started/running-forge.md

   namespace          Print target hierarchy.
 ~~~

 Run `forge` from a directory within the project.
-Forge searches up from that directory looking for files named *forge.lua*.
-The file found in the highest directory is the root build script executed to define the build.
-The directory containing the root build script is the root directory of the project.
+When invoked `forge` searches up from the current working directory looking for files named `forge.lua`.
+The file in the highest level directory is the root build script, executed to configure the build.
+The directory containing `forge.lua` becomes the root directory of the project.

 The directory that `forge` is run from is the initial working directory.
-By default the target named *all* in this initial directory is built.
+By default the target named *all* in this directory is built.
 Building from the root directory of the project typically builds all useful outputs for a project.
 Building from sub-directories of the project typically builds targets defined in that directory only.

 ### Commands